TaziaHorton/Stardust/README.md

 - ACK: Acknowledgement of received message - ensure that all ACK messages have the acknowledgement number set to the sequence number of the message being acknowledged.
 Otherwise ACK number is 0.
 - NAK: No Acknowledgement, requests server to resend last message
 - FIN: Termination of connection
-- GET: Request to read a specific Readable register (Denoted QX0, SX0, Flag, etc.)
+- GET: Request to read a specific Readable register (Denoted SX0, QX0, IX0, IX1, IX2, **Flag**, etc. - case sensitive)
 - GET + FIN: Bad GET request, tried to read not readable register
 - DAT: Data message containing requested data, wait for confirmation before proceeding
+- DAT + ACK: Acknowledge partial Data message, NOT required in response to DAT + FIN.
 - DAT + FIN: Data message containing requested data, FIN denotes no more data messages to follow
 - SET: Request to write to a specific Writeable register (Denoted IX0, IX1, etc.), followed by a space and a byte to represent the new state of the register
 - SET + FIN: Bad SET request, tried to write to not writeable register